AquilaChris82/BlockChainND_Project2/README.md

 # Blockchain Nanodegree - Project 2 - Web API to Private Blockchain

-A Web API to access a private blockchain persisted with leveldb.
+A Web API implemented in Expressjs to access a private blockchain persisted with leveldb.

 ## Getting Started